-By starting preventive care at a young age you can help maintain the hygiene of your pet’s mouth.
+By starting preventative care at a young age you can help maintain the hygiene of your pet’s mouth.

 Plaque is a soft, gray film that can be easily removed; tartar forms from accumulation of plaque when calcium and other substances are deposited in the plaque.
 If your pet has tartar on its teeth a general anaesthetic may be needed to remove it.

-There are several simple steps that you can take at home to care for your pet’s teeth.
+There are several simple steps that you can take at home to remove plaque and prevent tartar.

 Feed food that will help the teeth stay clean.

-Hill’s T/d diet is a balanced diet that has been designed to ensure the teeth and gums are cleaned every time the dog or cat crunches into the kibble pieces.
+Hill’s t/d™ diet is a balanced diet that has been clinically proven to ensure teeth and gums are cleaned every time your pet crunches into the kibble pieces.

 Even with the best of home care, teeth need to be checked regularly and some pets will need their teeth scaled and cleaned on a regular basis.
 Untreated dental disease results in infection and discomfort in the mouth.
-This can lead to serious problems such as bacteria entering the blood stream and damaging the heart valves or other organs.
+This can lead to serious problems such as bacteria entering the blood stream, potentially damaging the heart valves and other organs.

-Our clinic provides free dental checks all year round.
-Please ring the clinic to arrange an appointment with one of our nursing team for this examination.
+At Prahran Vet Hospital we offer free dental checks all year round.
+Please ring the Hospital to arrange an appointment with one of our nursing team, call (03)95101335